Download a FREE E-Book with 20 Easy Weeknight Dinners

 Allow the protein oatmeal to cool completely.
 Then, transfer to an airtight container and store in the fridge for up to one week.

-Reheat in the oven or toasted oven at 250F until warmed through, about 15 minutes.
+Reheat in the oven or toaster oven at 250F until warmed through, about 15 minutes.
 You can also reheat in the air fryer which will give you a slightly crispy crust on the outside.

 Check out these other Make ahead breakfast Recipes